banner svg (1)

 Share your preschool newsletter regularly

-Whether monthly, bi-weekly, or weekly, you should share your newsletter regularly so families know what to expect.
+Whether monthly, bi-weekly, or weekly, share your newsletter regularly so families know what to expect.
 To ensure you don’t miss the deadline, set a reminder or assign its distribution to a team member.

 Best practices for creating preschool newsletters